Ralph Ginzburg: Eros magazine

 In 1962, Ginzburg began publication of his first major work, Eros, which was a quarterly hardbound periodical containing articles and photo-essays on love and sex.
 Herb Lubalin was the art director and second on the masthead.
 It was named after the Greek god of love and desire, Eros.
 The publication was bound in cardboard in a 13" x 10" format, averaging about 90 pages in length.
 Only four issues of Eros were published.
-Ginzburg attempted to get mailing privileges from postmasters at Blue Ball and Intercourse, Pennsylvania, but was declined because the anticipated volume was more than what the post office of these two small towns could handle, and therefore at last Ginzburg settled to send his magazines from Middlesex, New Jersey.

 According to Ginzburg, Eros was published as "the result of recent court decisions that have realistically interpreted America's obscenity law that has given this country a new breath of freedom of expression".
 Pushing and testing the boundaries of censorship after the case of Roth v.
-United States, Ginzburg made the best of such freedom and devoted the magazine to "the joys of love and sex", making Eros entertaining at the first glance.
-The third issue of Eros published of a collection of nude pictures of Marilyn Monroe, taken by the Bert Stern during the shoot famously known as "The Last Sitting" six weeks before she died, and those photos were among the most famous Monroe images ever recorded.
+United States, Ginzburg made the best of such freedom and devoted the magazine to "the joys of love and sex".

 Meanwhile, Eros, in fact, contained more sophisticated and critical subtexts.
 It offered a wide cover of sexuality in history, politics, art and literature.
-With his good taste of writing and editorial talents, Ginzburg presented a careful selection of articles in Eros, including works written by renowned authors like Guy de Maupassant and Allen Ginsberg, while giving out social activism messages such as liberation from excess repression, desacralising democratisation of art, race equality, anti-war and so on.
+Ginzburg presented a selection of articles in Eros, including works written by renowned authors like Guy de Maupassant and Allen Ginsberg, while giving out social activism messages such as liberation from excess repression, desacralising democratisation of art, race equality, anti-war and so on.

-The design of Eros by Herb Lubalin has also made it a clean, elegant literary and lithographic work of art "suitable for coffee table".
-It has an elegantly oversized format and printed on both matte and glossy paper, and with hardback covers, making it more like a book rather than a quarterly magazine.
-The selection of arts in the magazine also emphasised the great taste of Ginsburg and Lubalin.
-Art that addressed the extent to which the erotic was a theme, throughout the ages, by major painters and sculptors, were shown in Eros, along with bold and sensitive layouts for photographic portfolios by modern photographers.

 Eros magazine is significant in American publishing history as it covered and helped to incite the sexual revolution, while it also contributed to the formation of counter-culture in the late 1960s.